huyle1901/Rag-Multimodal-Memory-Chatbot/README.md

 ## Setup

 1. Clone the repository.
 2. Install the required dependencies: `pip install -r requirements.txt`.
-If you want LLaVA support, also install `requirements.llava.txt`.
 3. Copy `.env.example` to `.env` and set the required environment variables, especially `OPENAI_API_KEY`.
 4. Start PostgreSQL locally, or use Docker Compose.